 With ActiveWords, I seldom rely on desktop icons or my Start menu.
 In many cases, words have replaced my mouse actions.
 I’m more inclined to remember an ActiveWord that I create and assign to a program than remembering where I placed the application.

-Even if you were to build your WordBase from routine actions, you'd benefit greatly from this program.
+I think almost anyone would benefit greatly from this program especially given the 60-day trial period.
 ActiveWords cuts the time to finish tasks while maintaining accuracy.
 Following on that theme, the company has added many free add-in applications.
-Some of these work with programs such as Microsoft Outlook, Palm Desktop, Microsoft Word and the web.
+Some of these work with programs such as Microsoft Outlook, Evernote, DropBox, Microsoft Word, and the web.
 These popular add-ins provide functions that might otherwise call for a script.
 One example is a text substitution agent that catches many of my misspellings.

 - Rating: ★★★★★